Customer churn rate: everything you need to know

-Customer churn is when a customer, user, or subscriber “breaks up” with a company and stops using its product or service.
-Sometimes referred to as attrition, nearly all companies experience churn.
-Consumers do not have to be paying customers to churn: a user foregoing Google or Facebook is considered customer churn, as is a large corporation canceling its office building lease.
+Sometimes referred to as customer attrition, nearly all companies experience churn (in fact, not all of it bad).
+Consumers do not have to be paying customers to churn; a user forgoing Google or Facebook is considered customer churn, as is a large corporation canceling its office building lease.
 Because churn hurts company growth, many brands are (rightly) obsessed with reducing it.

-Churn breakups are expensive because companies often spend heavily to acquire new customers through sales and marketing efforts.
+Companies often spend heavily to acquire new customers through sales and marketing efforts.
 They do this in the hope that these investments will be paid back several times over during the customer’s lifetime.
-If customers leave earlier than expected, the company often ends up footing the acquisition bill.
+But if customers leave earlier than expected, the company often ends up footing the acquisition bill.
 The longer that brands can hold onto their customers, the greater value each customer is worth over their lifespan.

-- The time period over which you want to calculate churn (last month/quarter/year)
+- The time period over which you want to calculate churn (e.g., last month/quarter/year).

-- The number of customers who left your service during that period
+- Of those customers, the total number who left your service during that period.

 (Customers lost during period / Total number of customers at the start of period) x 100 = customer churn

 Ex.
 13 / 100 = 13% customer churn